Lauren Nowacki8-Minute Read

 When deciding where in the country to move, you could peruse lists of best places to live in the U.S., or you could get almost everything in one place – Maryland.

-Called “America in Miniature” for just that reason, Maryland has most natural features you’ll find spread across the U.S. (except deserts) and people from almost every origin.
+Called “America in Miniature” for just that reason, Maryland has many of the natural features you’ll find spread across the U.S. (except deserts) and people of almost every origin.
 The state is also packed with American history.
 It’s one of the original 13 colonies, the birthplace of our national anthem and the site of a pivotal Civil War battle, the Battle of Antietam.

-The state is known also for its blue crab, which comes from the state’s plentiful waterways, which make up more than 4,000 miles of shoreline.
+The state is known also for its blue crab, which comes from the state’s plentiful waterways that make up more than 4,000 miles of shoreline.

 In Maryland, you have your choice of bustling cities and beach towns or sprawling farmlands and quaint small towns.
 Nature lovers can walk along the shores of the Atlantic, go white water rafting on rivers, hike through the Appalachian Mountains or explore underground caves.
 The state also features scenic waterfalls, sunsets over the Chesapeake Bay and views of wildlife moving through wetlands – Maryland checks off all the boxes when considering where to live.

 Maryland is even ranked in U.S. News & World Report’s top 15 best states for opportunity, based on its economy, pay equality and housing affordability.

 Ready to enjoy the landscape, scenery and opportunity Maryland affords, but you’re not sure where to plant your roots?
 Check out some of our favorite picks from our list of top cities for Maryland real estate.

 Baltimore is the largest city in Maryland and a major seaport.
 Many of its neighborhoods – including its walkable waterfront – are filled with row houses and factories converted into lofts and trendy restaurants.
 Street murals abound in the city, which also hosts several art museums and unique art galleries.